section-engineering-education/engineering-education/articles/understanding-static-dynamic-routing/index.md

 - Static route is error-prone especially, in large networks.

 ## Dynamic routing

-Routing protocols are used to exchange routing information so that routers can learn network routes.
-A router uses this information to learn about a network subnet, route to reach those networks, and the route's trustworthiness.
-Dynamic routing, also known as adaptive routing, is a technique in which a router learns about this information without an administrator's help and adds the best route to its routing table.
+  Dynamic routing, also known as adaptive routing, is a technique in which a router learns about routing information without an administrator's help and adds the best route to its routing table.
  A router running a dynamic routing protocol adds the best route to its routing table and can also determine another path if the primary route goes down, unlike static routing, in which the route needs to be reconfigured by the administrator in the event of any change.
  There are various types of dynamic routing protocol used, but in this article, we will look at Routing Information Protocol (RIP), Open Shortest Path First (OSPF), and Enhanced Interior Gateway Routing Protocol (EIGRP).

 ### Interior and Exterior Routing Protocols

 Routing protocols can be categorized into two major groups: Interior gateway protocols (IGP) and Exterior Gateway Routing Protocols (EGP).

 **Interior routing protocols** are protocols designed for use within a single autonomous system, while **exterior routing protocols** are designed for use between different Autonomous Systems (AS).
  An Autonomous System is any network that is under the administrative control of a single organization; as such, routing protocols that by design work best within an autonomous system are known as IGP, and protocols that are designed to exchange routing information between Autonomous Systems (AS) are known as EGP.
 Border Gateway Protocol (BGP) is the only EGP is used today.

 ### Routing Information Protocol (RIP)

-Routing information protocol is not in use today because it does not scale well for large network implementation.
-However, because it is one of the first routing protocols to come into existence, having a basic understanding of it gives us an advantage in understanding other more advanced routing protocols like OSPF and EIGRP.
  Routing information protocol is an IGP that based its internal logic on distance-vector; this vector describes the information a router knows about a route.
 This information includes; the destination subnet, the distance (metric, and the vector (which is the link and the next-hop router).
+Routing information protocol is not in use today because it does not scale well for large network implementation.

 ### Open Shortest Path First (OSPF)

 Open Shortest Path First (OSPF) is a link-state routing protocol; these protocols create a complete view of the network by gathering information from all the other routers.
   These protocols do not use periodic updates to send new routing updates to their neighbors; instead, they advertised every detail about the internetwork to all other routers such that all routers in this internetwork have the same information.OSPF organizes the network topology information using **Link-State Advertisements (LSA)** and **Link-State Database (LSDB)**.
    As a link-state protocol, OSPF builds its routes using a mathematical algorithm known as the Dijkstra Shortest Path First (SPF) algorithm.
 This algorithm analyses the link-state database and then builds the local routes with the router's information to add to the routing table.
 This information includes; the subnet number and mask, an outgoing interface, and a next-hop router IP address.

 ### Three main components of OSPF